-2.1.3 Guideline: Replaceable Text Some licenses include text that refers to the specific copyright holder or author, yet the rest of the license is exactly the same as a generic version.
+3.1.3 Guideline: Replaceable Text Some licenses include text that refers to the specific copyright holder or author, yet the rest of the license is exactly the same as a generic version.
 The intent here is to avoid the inclusion of a specific name in one part of the license resulting in a non-match where the license is otherwise an exact match (e.g., the third clause and disclaimer in the BSD licenses, or the third, fourth, and fifth clauses of Apache 1.1).
 In these cases, there should be a positive license match.

-Text that can be considered replaceable for matching purposes is indicated in the SPDX License List template with mark-up and in the corresponding HTML pages with colored text.
+Text that can be considered replaceable for matching purposes is indicated in the SPDX License List template with xml markup and in the corresponding HTML pages with colored text.
 The text indicated as such can be replaced with similar values (e.g., a different name or generic term; different date) and still be considered a positive match.
 This rule also applies to text-matching in official license headers (see Guideline #1).

+The markup for replaceable text is <alt> and </alt>.
+Available attributes are “name” and “match”.
+The name attribute is optional, but should specify a unique identifier.
+The match attribute specifies a regular expression of valid matches.

-2.1.4 Guideline: Omitable Text Some licenses have text that can simply be ignored.
+3.1.4 Guideline: Omitable Text Some licenses have text that can simply be ignored.
 The intent here is to avoid the inclusion of certain text that is superfluous or irrelevant in regards to the substantive license text resulting in a non-match where the license is otherwise an exact match (e.g., directions on how to apply the license or other similar non-substantive exhibits).
 In these cases, there should be a positive license match.
-Text that can be considered omitable for matching purposes is indicated in the SPDX License List template with mark-up and in the corresponding HTML pages with colored text.
+Text that can be considered omitable for matching purposes is indicated in the SPDX License List template with markup and in the corresponding HTML pages with colored text.
 The license should be considered a match if the text indicated is present and matches OR the text indicated is missing altogether.
+The markup for omitable text is <optional> and </optional>.
+This tag may also be used to identify extraneous typos found in the license text such as an extra period or stray quotation mark if corrected versions of the license have also been found.

-3. Whitespace
+4. Whitespace